oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     }

-This is useful when an application 1) needs a category of types, e.g., "Items", 2) defines these types in multiple locations, and 3) needs identifiers that reference each type in the category.
+This is useful when an application 1) needs a category of types, e.g., "Items", 2) defines these types in multiple locations in a hierarchy, and 3) needs identifiers for each type in the category.

 It also allows referencing type definitions across specifications.
 If TypeB is defined in Specification B, its subtypes can be referenced from Specification A under field name "b".
 This facilitates distributed